Madushika-Pramod/algo-trading/README.md

     ```
    Use `pdm add <package name>` to add new packages.

+   ta-lib installation details are on the GitHub repository
 ## 🔐 Alpaca API Keys Setup

 Input your Alpaca API_KEY and SECRET_KEY in your environment variables.
 If you require assistance in acquiring these keys, please refer to the [Alpaca API documentation](https://alpaca.markets/docs/api-documentation/).